AdobeDocs/campaign-web-learn.en/help/ac-web-learn-main/overview.md

 ---
 # Adobe Campaign Web User Interface

 Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross-channel execution.
-This user guide contains videos and tutorials on the features and capabilities of Adobe Campaign Web User Interface.
+This user guide contains videos and tutorials on the features and capabilities of the Adobe Campaign Web User Interface.

 >[!INFO]
 >